Tesaba/Tesaba/README.md

 - 👋 Hi, I’m @Tesaba
-- 👀 I’m interested in networking
+- 👀 I’m interested in heterogeneous network management
-- 🌱 I’m currently learning obsidian
+- 🌱 I’m currently learning Obsidian
-- 💞️ I’m looking to collaborate on win/linux
+- 💞️ I’m looking to collaborate on Win/Linux
 - 📫 How to reach me ...

 <!---